-At the beginning of each semester, new students and staff are trained on fire safety and policies in on-campus housing.
-All housing guidelines and policies are posted on BYU's on-campus housing website (https://housing.byu.edu/secure/services/c_conf_housing_information/PoliciesConference.aspx).
-Fire drills are conducted one or more times each year.
+At the beginning of each semester, new students and staff are trained on fire safety in on-campus housing.
+All housing guidelines and policies are posted on BYU's On-campus Housing website.
+An annual safety fair is held for all family housing residents.
+Fire drills are conducted multiple times a year.
+Student Family Housing Community aides are shown where all fire extinguishers are located and shown how to use the fire extinguisher.
+Student Family Housing tenants are given fire extinguisher information and trained on fire extinguisher use at check-in.